-If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in New Orleans Louisiana, leaving you temporarily without a place to stay.
-In addition, there may be long-term consequences, including a dramatic and long-lasting impact to your credit (and your ability to get a house in the future).
+If the situation worsens, one may have to return the house to the bank in New Orleans, Louisiana, leaving them without a place to reside temporarily.
+Moreover, there may be long-term repercussions, such as a significant and enduring impact on one’s credit score, which may impede their ability to acquire a house in the future.

 Here’s a brief overview of the foreclosure process